 Defines the values to mask to for this segment.
-This field is optional, and if left blank or omitted (null), the default value ranges are used.
+This is defined the same way as inputValues and has the same default value ranges.
+This field is optional for MASK_ALPHANUMERIC and MASK_NUMERIC, and if left blank or omitted (null), the default value ranges are used.
+This field is required for CONSTANT and not used for PRESERVE.